Melissa Riso Flaunts Legs And Abs In Flirty Short Black Skirt And Cropped Top

 “Perfect outfit,” a follower wrote on the second picture the model shared of her in the skirt and cropped top.

-Recently, in her Instagram story, Riso shared a picture of herself dressed a “slave” Princess Leia from a Forplay Stylehouse event last year.
+Recently, in her Instagram story, Riso shared a picture of herself dressed as “slave” Princess Leia from a Forplay Stylehouse event last year.
 The brand also shared a photo of the model on the red carpet at the Society Unici event from last Halloween.
 A comparison between Riso’s picture last year and the ones she recently shared on the popular social media platform revealed that she is having success with her tattoo removal.
 The actress’s elaborate ink on her navel is noticeably faded after the treatments she’s undergone.
 Over the past few months, Riso has shared her journey of trying to get removal treatments for her now unwanted tattoo.

 The Inquisitr previously reported that Riso enjoyed some time posing in her blue, thong-style bikini, which her followers also appreciated.
 Before that, Riso enjoyed a trip to the Bahamas, where she spent a lot of time on the beach wearing the same blue bikini.